 - Requires a 6-month commitment

-- Doesn’t cover children
+- Doesn’t cover anyone under 18

 - You’ll still need traditional health insurance to cover non-primary costs